 “Influencer marketing is the future.
 Newer generations are discovering their new favorite brands/products through social media in the same way they get their news and stay connected with friends.
 Everyone is online and being promoted products 24/7.
 If you’re not meeting your customers where they are, you’re missing out.” - Kelly Smith, Spreetail’s Marketing Program Coordinator

 Your brand needs to think outside of the box to keep up with the changes in buyer behavior, customer experience expectations, and shifts in macro-economic conditions.
-Smart brands that are looking to stretch their ad spend should strongly consider adopting a marketplace influencer strategy to get the most out of their resources.
+Smart brands looking to stretch their ad spend should strongly consider making marketplace influencer campaigns part of their ecommerce growth strategy.

 Does your brand strategy include influencer marketing?
 Whether you’re still testing the waters or fully ready to take the plunge, we recommend a few tips to get started: